jax-ml/jax/docs/investigating_a_regression.md

 ```

 Now, you can execute the grep command on the new output files to see
-between which hours the issue appeared.
+which hours the issue appeared between.

 ## Final verification

 With this, you need to check the JAX and XLA history between those hours.
-Maybe there is a few commits to test.
+Maybe there are a few commits to test.
 You can use git bisect if you want to be fancy.

 ## Can this be improved?

 Yes!
 If it was a crash regression, being able to do a bisect would be
 useful.
 But it would be more complicated.
 If someone want to
-contribute such instruction, please submit a PR;)
+contribute such instructions, please submit a PR ;)

-For speed regression, a bisect can hide some informtion.
+For speed regressions, a bisect can hide some information.
 We wouldn't
-see as easily that there was two regression here.
+see as easily that there were two regressions here.